 This major/minor programme of study specifically aims to produce technically sound computing graduates who are exposed to basic concepts and practice of business studies, providing them with IT and computing technical know-how as well as awareness of the principles of the application areas.

 The content of this fast-track programme is compatible with the UK QAA subject benchmark statement for Computing and with the Framework for Higher Education Qualifications in England, Wales and Northern Ireland.
 The intensive nature of the programme requires motivation, commitment and above all good management of time.

 Intended learning outcomes

-At the end of the programme, students should be able to gain knowledge and understanding in:
+At the end of the BSc Computing with Business Management programme, students should be able to gain knowledge and understanding in:

 A pass in the project is a requirement for the award of a degree.
 The degree will not normally be awarded a higher classification than that awarded to the project.

 The purpose of the project is to provide you with the opportunity to obtain in-depth knowledge in a chosen area of computing or information systems, to exercise judgment in solving a major problem and to develop a working software system.
 You will be expected to:

 Choose an appropriate project topic and identify a problem to work on.